RedHatRanger/RHCE9Vagrant/rhce-practice-questions/06_create_and_run_roles_yml.md

 ***On the Control Node***

-# Create Offline Role For Apache
+# Create and Run a Roles.yml Playbook
 ### QUESTION #6:
 ```
 Instructions: